-BOTTOM LINE: The contextual nature of whether or not a director is disinterested must always be considered because DGCL Section 144 alone will not resolve the issue.
+BOTTOM LINE: The contextual nature of whether or not a director is disinterested must always be considered!

 In Appel v.
 Berkman, No. 316, 2017 , a stockholder alleged the Board breached their fiduciary duty when they failed to disclose why a director abstained from a vote to approve a tender offer.
 The Chancery Court dismissed the challenge and the Supreme Court reversed.
-The director at issue was the founder, chairman of the board and former CEO.
-He believed that the mismanagement of the company negatively affected its sale price.
-According to the Supreme Court, it “is no common thing’ when a chairman and founder abstains from voting on the sale of the business he founded…” and this information should have been shared with the stockholders.
+The director at issue was the founder, Chairman of the Board and former CEO.
+He believed that the mismanagement of the Company negatively affected its sale price.
+According to the Supreme Court, it “[was] no common thing’ when a Chairman and founder abstain[ed] from voting on the sale of the business he founded…” and this information should have been shared with the stockholders.

-BOTTOM LINE: Do not disclose that “[t]o the Company’s knowledge, the chairman of the board of directors has not yet determined whether to tender . . . his shares.” when the minutes of the board meeting provide the director “[w]as disappointed with the price and the Company’s management for not having run the business in a manner that would command a higher price, and that in his view, it was not the right time to sell the Company.”
+BOTTOM LINE: Do not disclose that “[t]o the company’s knowledge, the Chairman of the Board of Directors has not yet determined whether to tender . . . his shares” when the minutes of the board meeting provide otherwise.

 The Court in LSVC Holdings, LLC v.
 Vestcom Parent Holdings, Inc., C.A.
 No. 8424-VCMR, rejected the buyer’s interpretation of a provision in a stock purchase agreement that would have ignored seller’s rejection of such terms contained in drafts of the agreement.
 In addition to the importance of the parties’ drafting history, the decision illustrates the challenges presented when parties have to address in detail the general understanding of the parties as set forth in a letter of intent.